JavaVienna/2025-05-05_Fun-With-Flags/README.md

 Follow each Step and see how OpenFeature can be used within a Spring Boot Application

 Within [reqeuests.http](requests.http) you will find requests for each section to play with.

+> Note: There will be a branch for each step - within the near future.
+Currently there is only `step/4` which is the end state

 ## Step 1 Basic OpenFeature Setup

 Checkout the Repository and start the application.